Draxsis/slot-machine-project/README.md

 Feel free to interact with the features and experience the application firsthand!

 ## Key Features
-- **Credits System**: Manage your in-game currency with a user-friendly credit system.
-Keep track of your balance and experience the excitement of betting and winning.
+- **Credits System**: Manage in-game currency with a user-friendly credit system.
-- **Customizable Bets**: Tailor your gaming experience with customizable bet amounts.
-Whether you're a conservative player or feeling bold, the React Slot Machine accommodates various betting preferences.
+- **Customizable Bets**: Tailor your experience with flexible bet amounts.
-- **Information Hub**: Stay informed with detailed information on odds and rules.
-Understand the game mechanics and strategize your bets for optimal outcomes.
+- **Information Hub**: Get detailed odds and rules to strategize your bets.
 - **All-In Option**: Feeling lucky?
-Take the plunge and go all in!
-The all-in feature allows daring players to risk it all for the chance of hitting the jackpot.
+Go all in for a chance at the jackpot.

 ## Installation and Usage
 To run this project locally, follow these steps: